-Time studies should be conducted when activities that are being performed in the functional centre for which one would like to assign a standard unit value.
-A schedule of unit values can be developed to document standardized workload units reflecting specified activities.
+Time studies should be conducted when activities that are being performed in the functional centre do not currently exist in the schedule of unit values or when an assigned value or the tasks within the activity differ from that in the schedule of unit values.
 A standardized timing protocol has been developed to promote flexibility and adaptability of unit values to a variety of settings and accurately reflect resource requirements.
 The time study protocol is also intended to provide a consistent approach to performing time studies.

-Whenever a time study is performed for new activities, or when published values are significantly different, departments are encouraged to submit the results of the time studies to MIS for evaluation and discussion.
-The MIS Consultant will forward any provincial changes to CIHI for review and possible inclusion in the maintenance of the MIS Standards.
+Whenever a time study is performed for new activities, or when published values are significantly different; departments are encouraged to submit the results of the time studies to the MIS Consultants for evaluation and discussion.
+The MIS Consultants will forward any provincial changes to CIHI for review and possible inclusion in the maintenance of the MIS Standards WMS schedule of unit values.

-In the workload measurement system, service recipient activities are typically assigned a unit value.
+In the workload measurement system service recipient activities are typically assigned a unit value.
 Non-service recipient activities, on the other hand, are usually recorded using actual time methodology.
 The unit value for an activity is equivalent to the number of minutes of unit-producing personnel time required to complete the activity once.
 Therefore, to determine the unit value for an activity, time studies must be conducted in a routine setting to measure the amount of time required to perform all tasks that are part of that activity.
-It is preferable to time different personnel, at different times in order to obtain a representative average.
+It is preferable to time different personnel, at different times to obtain a representative average.

-Note: Activities, which are typically performed by clerical or physicians, are excluded from time studies.
+Note: Activities, which are typically performed by clerical/secretarial staff, or physicians, are excluded from time studies.
 Examples include appointment booking and service recipient registration and order entry.
 Waiting time and non-service recipient activities such as teaching, in-service education, administrative duties (e.g. scheduling, purchasing), research and development, etc. are also not included in time studies.